Support for Feet Forward enthusiasts everywhere

 2010: Blez in QuickaQuasar at Bentley Museum

-Cedric Lynch and Julian Bond came to a presentation I gave about electric PTWs at the IMI (Institute of the Motor Industry) near Hertford on November 4th, to which I rode in Genesis.
+Cedric Lynch and Julian Bond came to a presentation I gave about electric PTWs at the IMI (Institute of the Motor Industry) near Hertford in November 2010, to which I rode in Genesis.
 Afterwards we took a few snaps.

 Genesis meets Bondburger 400